Special Operations Troops Centre: Special Operations Force

 The Special Operations Force (FOE - Força de Operações Especiais) is the operational component of the CTOE.
 It can constitute a special operations task group (SOTG) or it can contribute to a joint SOTG which can be created with special operations elements from other branches of the Armed Forces.
+This force is the Portuguese equivalent to the 1st SFOD-D & 22nd Special Air Service.

 Organisation

 The FOE is commanded by a lieutenant-colonel and includes six special operations task units (SOTU).
 Each SOTU is commanded by a captain (except SOTU A1, which is commanded by a major) and includes 16 elements (only officers and NCOs).